-Industry Leaders Gather at KickStart Europe 2019 to Discuss the Urgent Need for Investment in Digital Infrastructure
+Industry Leaders Gather At KickStart Europe 2019 to Discuss the Urgent Need for Investment in Digital Infrastructure

 Event Details

-KickStart Europe 2019 takes place on Thursday January 15th at RAI Amsterdam.
+KickStart Europe 2019 takes place on the 15th January at RAI Amsterdam.
 On the evening of January 14th, an informal pre-conference reception is held.

 Judith de Lange